Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 </figure>

 Yes, the syntax was inspired by [trove classifiers](https://pypi.org/classifiers/)!
-Every property is a 3-element tuple consisting of the namespace (one per plugin used), feature name and value.
+Every property is a 3-element tuple consisting of the namespace (one for each plugin), feature name and value.

 Here, two providers are used: one representing CUDA installation (`nvidia` namespace) and one representing x86_64 CPU properties (`x86_64` namespace).